Squad: Bundeswehr

+Wehrmacht

+During World War II the German infantry Gruppe was mainly a general purpose machine gun (GPMG) based unit.
+The advantage of the GPMG concept was that it added greatly to the overall volume of fire that could be put out by a squad-sized unit.
+The MG 34 or MG 42 GPMGs were normally used in the LMG (light machine gun) role.
+An infantry Gruppe consisted of generally nine or ten men; a non-commissioned officer (Unteroffizier) squad leader, deputy squad leader, a two-man machine gun element (machine gunner and assistant gunner) and four to six riflemen.

+As personal small arms the squad leader was issued a rifle (as of around 1941 a submachine gun such as the MP 40), the machine gunner and his assistant were issued pistols and the deputy squad leader and the riflemen were issued rifles.
+The riflemen carried additional ammunition, hand grenades, explosive charges or a machine gun tripod as required.
+The riflemen would provide security and covering fire for the machine gun element.The German Squad In Combat.
+United States War Department, Military Intelligence Service, December 25, 1943.
+Two of the standard issue bolt-action Karabiner 98k rifles in the squad could be replaced with semi-automatic Gewehr 43 rifles and occasionally, StG-44 "assault" rifles could be used to re-arm the whole squad, besides the machine-gun.

 Soviet Union

-In the Soviet Armed Forces a motorised rifle squad was mounted in either a BTR armoured personnel carrier or BMP infantry fighting vehicle, with the former being more numerous by the late 1980s.
+In the Soviet Armed Forces, a motorised rifle squad was mounted in either a BTR armoured personnel carrier or BMP infantry fighting vehicle, with the former being more numerous by the late 1980s.
 BTR rifle squads consisted of a squad leader/BTR commander, senior rifleman/assistant squad leader, a machine gunner armed with an RPK-74, a grenadier armed with an RPG-7, a rifleman/assistant grenadier, a rifleman/medic, a rifleman, a BTR driver/mechanic and a BTR machine gunner.

 BMP rifle squads consisted of a squad leader/BMP commander, assistant squad leader/BMP gunner, a BMP driver/mechanic, a machine gunner armed with an RPK-74, a grenadier armed with an RPG-7, a rifleman/assistant grenadier, a rifleman/medic, a senior rifleman and a rifleman all armed with AKMs or AK-74s.
 Within a platoon the rifleman in one of the squads was armed with an SVD sniper rifle.
 In both BTR and BMP squads the vehicle's gunner and driver stayed with the vehicle while the rest of the squad dismounted.